Reevestel/1000-Families-Rich-Gem-Quiz/README.md

 ---

-Created and maintained by Teleza Reeves for 1000 Families Rich.
+Created and maintained by Teleza Reeves